matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 event within its content.
 Retention is only considered for non-state events.

 `max_lifetime`:
-	the maximum duration in seconds for which a well-behaved server should store this event.
+	the maximum duration in seconds for which a server must store this event.
 Must be null or in range [0, 2<sup>31</sup>-1].
 If absent, or null, should be interpreted as 'forever'.

 `min_lifetime`:
-	the minimum duration for which a well-behaved server should store this event.
+	the minimum duration for which a server should store this event.
 	Must be null or in range [0, 2<sup>31</sup>-1].
 If absent, or null, should be interpreted as 'forever'.

 `self_destruct`:
-	a boolean for whether wellbehaved servers should remove this event after seeing an explicit read receipt delivered for it.
+	a boolean for whether servers must remove this event after seeing an explicit read receipt delivered for it.
 If absent, or null, should be interpreted as false.

 `expire_on_clients`:
-	a boolean for whether well-behaved clients should expire messages clientside to match the min/max lifetime and/or self_destruct semantics fields.
+	a boolean for whether clients must expire messages clientside to match the min/max lifetime and/or self_destruct semantics fields.
 If absent, or null, should be interpreted as false.